makersacademy/chitter-challenge/README.md

 *Tired of twitter's market dominance?
 Try out Blabber instead.
 It's the hot new place to tell your friends what's on your mind and see what's on theirs.
 And it's totally free of right-wing trolls (for now).*

-This app will allow multiple users to post and view messages in their browser.
-It will be built over a weekend as part of the curriculum at the Makers Academy coding bootcamp.
+This app allows multiple users to post and view messages in their browser.
+It was built over a weekend as part of the curriculum at the Makers Academy coding bootcamp.

 ## Getting started
 Enter the following commands in your terminal: